vvizard-/imintinvestors.com/content/article/20170919-whats-truly-secret.md

 title: What's Truly Secret?
 author: Simon Mika
 ---
 There has been a lot of discussions and opinions on what and when Imint chooses to disclose information.
-Imint has so far not published a communication strategy so this article will mostly be based on speculative conclusions drawn from what they have decided to actually talk about.
+Imint has so far not published much of a [communication strategy](http://imint.se/invest/informationsgivning/) so this article will mostly be based on speculative conclusions drawn from what they have decided to actually talk about.

 # The Secrets